About Middle States Self-Study

 Approach, Organization, and Timetable

 Although each institution makes decisions about how to structure this process to fit their unique culture, MSCHE guidelines outline the elements of a successful self-study.
 Key among these is a clear and manageable timetable; the commitment and support of top leadership; an effective Steering Committee; engaged, informed Working Groups; and ample opportunities for campus-wide engagement, feedback, and public comment.
+Our organizational approach to the Study is intended to articulate clear areas of responsivity, ample support, and strong communication.

 Before beginning the self-study, institutions must prepare and submit a Design for Self-Study, which outlines the approach; personnel involved; institutional priorities to be studied, along with other goals for the process; its connection to their mission and goals; a thorough communications plan; and a timetable of work.
+A draft of this Design will be submitted to MSCHE early in 2026.

 As described in the timeline below, the University's broad milestones by year include: